-Study after study demonstrates that camp works - the influence of Jewish summer camp on the ways in which Jewish adults engage with the community can be felt long after the last sunset of the summer.
+Study after study demonstrates that camp works – the influence of Jewish summer camp on the ways in which Jewish adults engage with the community can be felt long after the last sunset of the summer.
 Over the last several years, camps have taken their educational mandate more seriously by strengthening Judaic programming.
 Despite this activity, Jewish education across the field of camp is still very much a work in progress with great opportunity for further development.
-The Hiddur Initiative will create new ways to achieve systemic change and growth in Jewish experiential education at camp.
+The Hiddur Initiative aims to create new ways to achieve systemic enhancement in Jewish experiential education at camp.

-Participating camps will create stronger, more complete and elevated Jewish experiences for all of their stakeholders.
-Through Hiddur, senior professionals, program staff, and key camp lay leaders will work with a seasoned organizational coach to enhance their organization’s ability to transmit Jewish values, culture, and tradition in line with their camps’ missions.
-This initiative will empower camps across the spectrum of Jewish life, to maximize the Jewish outcomes they seek for their campers and staff.
+Participating camps create stronger, more complete and elevated Jewish experiences for all of their stakeholders.
+Through Hiddur, senior professionals, program staff, and key camp lay leaders work with a seasoned organizational coach to enhance their organization’s ability to transmit Jewish values, culture, and tradition in line with their camps’ missions.
+This initiative empowers camps across the spectrum of Jewish life, to maximize the Jewish outcomes they seek for their campers and staff.

 What does Hiddur mean?

 The concept of beautifying or enhancing a Jewish ritual by appealing to the senses is called Hiddur Mitzvah.
 Sounds, smells, tastes, textures, and colors elevate our experience of ritual acts.
 Through The Hiddur Initiative, camps will use all of their senses to create reinvigorated models of Jewish learning and living at camp and all year round.

 What are the goals of The Hiddur Initiative?